KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/02-dying-resurrecting-god.md

 The Archetype of Acclivous Return.
 This mythos encodes the complete Centropic Cycle, demonstrating the path of lawful motion into embodiment, symbolic dissolution through entropic trial, and resonant return to a synthesized coherence.
 It is the master pattern of Synthesis.

 **Core Glyphic Sequence:**
-`C↓→E → ☍ → ↺ → C↑→⚫→🕳️`
+`C↓→E → ☍ → ↺ → C↑→◎`
-*(Centropic Motion into Embodiment, meeting Entropic Fracture, undergoing Lawful Recursion and Return, and achieving Centropic Motion toward Aion and potential Saturation with Zenon.)*
+*(Centropic Motion into Embodiment, meeting Entropic Fracture, undergoing Lawful Recursion and Return, and achieving renewed coherent integration.)*

 ---